Flood Insurance in Duval County, Florida

 If Duval County is home for you, you’re probably familiar with its flood history.
 Recent heavy rainfall flooded roads and damaged homes and personal property.
 The rainy season in Duval County from June to November and the St. Johns River’s tributaries and creeks exacerbate the region’s flood exposure.

 While Duval County has several high-risk flood zones, its average flood insurance rate is lower on average than other counties in the Sunshine State.
-You can see how it compares below.
+But you can find flood insurance that's even more affordable when you work with us.

 • Pay one premium for flood and home insurance.